frankshearar/Home/[Spec]-Transitive-Warning-Properties.md

 ## Open Questions

-1. Turn off transitive warning properties -
+1. Turn off transitive NoWarn -
-Do we need a way for users to turn off the propagation of warning properties transitively?
+Do we need a way for users to turn off the propagation of `NoWarn` transitively?
 If so the options are -
    * Add a switch to restore. - `restore -NotransitiveProperties`
-   * An msbuild property that users can set to true if they do not want transitive warning properties. - `msbuild /t:restores /p:NoTransitiveProperties=True`
+   * An msbuild property that users can set to true if they do not want transitive `NoWarn`. - `msbuild /t:restores /p:NoTransitiveNoWarn=True`

 2. Transitive `WarningsAsErrors` -
 Do we need to allow `WarningsAsErrors` to flow transitively as well? e.g. - `A -> B[WarningsAsErrors=NU1603] -> PkgX[NU1603]`
-In the above case, Project A references project B which has a reference to Package X. If Project B has set NU1603 in `WarningsAsErrors` and package X brings in `NU1603`.
+In the above case, Project A references project B which has a reference to Package X. If Project B has set `NU1603` in `WarningsAsErrors` and package X brings in `NU1603`.
 Now if we restore Project A then it will trigger the restore for project B and project A. Project B restore will fail since project B has made the warning into an error.
 But Project A will succeed, since we do not look at transitive `WarningsAsErrors`.